-- the next succeeding reset date for which there is a successful remarketing of the related class of reset rate notes; - the reset date for which the related call option is exercised; - the distribution date on which the outstanding principal balance of the related class of reset rate notes is reduced to zero; or - in the case of the class A-5 notes, April 25, 2024, which is the maturity date of the class A-5 notes, and in the case of the class A-6 notes, January 25, 2040, which is the maturity date of the class A-6 notes.
+- the next succeeding reset date for which there is a successful remarketing of the related class of reset rate notes; - the reset date for which the related call option is exercised;

+- the distribution date on which the outstanding principal balance of the related class of reset rate notes is reduced to zero; or - in the case of the class A-4 notes, July 27, 2020, which is the maturity date of the class A-4 notes, and in the case of the class A-8 notes, January 25, 2040, which is the maturity date of the class A-8 notes.

-Any initial currency swap agreement may also terminate as a result of the optional purchase of the trust student loans by the servicer or an auction of the trust student loans by the indenture trustee.
-No initial currency swap agreement will terminate solely as a result of a failed remarketing.
+Each initial currency swap agreement may also terminate as a result of the optional purchase of the trust student loans by the servicer or an auction of the trust student loans by the indenture trustee.
+Neither initial currency swap agreement will terminate solely as a result of a failed remarketing.
 In addition, the initial currency swap counterparty will have a security interest in the trust's assets subordinate to that of the noteholders.

-As described above, the initial currency swap counterparty is required to make a payment to the trust only to the extent that the corresponding payment in U.S. Dollars is made by the trust to the initial currency swap counterparty.
+As described above, each initial currency swap counterparty is required to make a payment to the trust only to the extent that the corresponding payment in U.S. Dollars is made by the trust to such initial currency swap counterparty.